learn-academy-2023-bravo/week-1-assessment-Wagnergon/interview-questions.md

 Research and define the following terms to the best of your ability.

-1. Higher Order Functions:
+1. Higher Order Functions: A function that accepts other functions as paramaters and returns a function.

-2. Jest:
+2. Jest: A javascript testing framework

-3. Objects:
+3. Objects: A variable that can contain many objects

-4. Method:
+4. Method: Code that only runs when its called

-5. Classes:
+5. Classes: Templates for creating objets.
+Similar to how it works in .css